Tourism

 Connected ecosystem

-To ensure South Australia’s tourism sector thrives, the Department for Trade and Investment has a dedicated Tourism team works closely with the South Australian Tourism Commission to deliver investment opportunities and high-class experiences.
+To ensure South Australia’s tourism sector thrives, we work closely with the South Australian Tourism Commission to deliver investment opportunities and high-class experiences.

 The Tourism sector team provide a bespoke client management service to investors looking to develop a tourism offering in South Australia.
 The team can facilitate introductions and engagement with stakeholders such as regulators, transport and infrastructure, training providers and are on hand to showcase the sector and all it offers.